 If the replacement fuse holds for a week or more and the gap in the fusible metal is barely melted apart, this usually indicates an overload condition.
 Reducing the number of lights or appliances used on that particular circuit at the same time could prevent any further fuse failure.

 Refer to Section 8 - Maintenance for important battery maintenance information.

 Battery Disconnect Switch

-The battery disconnect switch is used to separate the batteries from the 12-volt distribution panel.
+The battery disconnect switch is labeled "Battery Power," and is used to separate the batteries from the 12-volt distribution panel.